Steven P. Croley: Professional history

-Croley was ranked by Brian Leiter in 2002 as being the ninth most widely cited law faculty who entered teaching since 1993.

-Professional activities

-Croley joined the Michigan Law faculty in 1993.
-From 1999 to 2006, Croley had a part-time private practice in the state and federal courts, handling a wide variety of matters.
-Croley served as a Special Assistant U.S. Attorney for the Eastern District of Michigan from 2006 to 2010, representing the United States in a variety of affirmative and defensive civil litigation in the federal courts.
+From 2006 to 2010, he served as a Special Assistant U.S. Attorney for the Eastern District of Michigan.
+He represented the United States in affirmative and defensive civil litigation in the federal trial and appellate courts.

-Croley was a policy advisor for the Obama for America in 2007 and 2008, serving as convenor of the Law & Judiciary Policy Advisory Committee, co-convenor of the Government Reform Policy Advisory Committee, and surrogate on administrative law and government reform.
-Croley also served on the Obama-Biden Transition Team in 2008 and 2009 and on the Levin-Stabenow Eastern District of Michigan Judicial Advisory Committee in 2009.
-He served the Obama White House beginning in 2010, and in the US Department of Energy beginning in 2014.
-In 2019 and 2020, he volunteered for the Biden for President campaign, and assisted the Biden Transition team.

 Croley is admitted to the State Bar of Michigan the Illinois Bar, and the Washington DC Bar.

-Croley is also a member of the American Bar Association, Federal Bar Association, American Constitution Society, and American Law and Economics Association.
+He has been a member of the American Bar Association, Federal Bar Association, American Constitution Society, and American Law and Economics Association.
 He has served on the board of the Institute for Policy Integrity and as a member of the Tobin Project on economic regulation.
-He has served on the Executive Committee of the Michigan Institute of Continuing Legal Education and was its chair from 2004 to 2005.
-Croley serves as a peer reviewer for Regulation & Governance, the Journal of Politics; the Journal of Public Administration Research and Theory; and the Journal of Legal Studies.

-Croley served as a research consultant to the U.S. Department of Labor from 1994 to 1995, to the Administrative Conference of the United States from 1994 to 1995, and the Michigan Law Revision Commission from 1996 to 1999.
+He has also served on the Executive Committee of the Michigan Institute of Continuing Legal Education and was its chair from 2004 to 2005.
+Croley has served as a peer reviewer for Regulation & Governance, the Journal of Politics; the Journal of Public Administration Research and Theory; and the Journal of Legal Studies.
+Croley also served as a research consultant to the U.S. Department of Labor from 1994 to 1995, to the Administrative Conference of the United States from 1994 to 1995, and the Michigan Law Revision Commission from 1996 to 1999.

-Croley won Michigan Law's annual L. Hart Wright Teaching Award in 1995.

-In 2004, Croley received the American Bar Association's Award for Scholarship in Administrative Law.
-In 2010, he was elected into the American Law Institute.

-He was the recipient of the Department of Energy's Achievement Award (2016) and Exceptional Service Award (2017).

-At Latham & Watkins, he represents clients across the country and around the globe with litigation matters, regulatory matters, and transactional matters.

 Personal life

-Croley is married to Michigan Supreme Court Chief Justice Bridget Mary McCormack, a professor of law and former associate dean of clinical affairs at the University of Michigan Law School.
+Croley is married to American Arbitration Association President and CEO Bridget Mary McCormack, a former professor of law and associate dean of clinical affairs at the University of Michigan Law School and former Michigan Supreme Court Chief Justice.
 The couple has four children.